E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/LocalThermostat_AdResS/readme.rst

     cross-referencing problems

-In this module we also include a test scenario for GROMACS version 5.1.5 with a possible CG potential and all necessary input files, see `<https://gitlab.e-cam2020.eu:10443/abrupt_adress/abrupt_adress>`_ .
-To run it simply run *gmx grompp -f grompp.mdp -c conf.gro -p topol.top -n index.ndx -maxwarn 5; gmx mdrun* using the patched version of GROMACS version 5.1.5 (see above).

 When *gmx mdrun* finishes normally (with the above mentioned setup), we have several mandatory checks to see if the simulation was successful or not.